• Skip to primary navigation

 Nutrition Tip: Apple Butter is a great fat-free alternative for butter to spread on your morning bagel (or toast or bran muffin).
 But go easy… fat-free does not equal calorie-free.

-If you’re interested in trying other fruit butter recipes, here are some of my favorites:
+If you’re interested in trying other fruit butter recipes, here are two of my favorites:

 Pear Butter: If you want to preserve an abundance of pears, this recipe is one of the best ways to do it.
 Plus, they make great hostess gifts.

 Italian Plum Butter: This slow cooker recipe is easy to follow and produces a delicious fruit spread.
-The recipe includes 4 variations.
+It includes four variations.

 Recipe origins